-The Youth Ministry Equipping School will be a key formation initiative for all youth ministry leaders tion (2017), Celebration (2018) and Mission (2019).
+The Youth Ministry Equipping School will be a key formation initiative for all youth ministry leaders the Three Years of Youth: Formation Australian Catholic University and the Archdiocese.

 It will also be foundational in training and forming youth ministers working between parish and school communities, as well as teachers who will be implementing the CSYMA (Catholic Schools Youth Ministry Australia) programs in Canberra-Goulburn Catholic secondary schools.